iamrice/Supplementary-materials-of-Multi-Agent-Co-evolutionary-Algorithm-with-Penalty-Based-Objective-MACPO-/README.md

 The above table shows the problem scale, homogeneity and heterogeneity, elementary function type, and network topology of benchmark functions.

 Functions F1-F6 contain 20 agents, including five 100-dimensional problems, five 50-dimensional problems, and ten 25-dimensional problems.
 These agents connect in a chain structure, the same topology as “f13” and “f14” in benchmark CEC2013.
-Each agent has two neighbors except for the first and last one, and Each pair of neighbors have 5 shared variables.
+Each agent has two neighbors except for the first and last one, and each pair of neighbors have 5 shared variables.
 Thus, the size of the global problem is $100 * 5+50 * 5+25 * 10-19 * 5=905$ dimensions.

 Functions F7-F12 contain 40 100-dimensional subcomponents.
 Each agent has 3 neighbors.
 A randomly generated network is used as the topology of functions, where each pair of neighbors have 10 shared variables.
 Thus, the size of the global problem is $100 * 40-60 * 10 =3400$ dimensions.

 Functions F13-F18 contain 60 200-dimensional subcomponents.
 Each agent has 4 neighbors.
 A randomly generated network is used as the topology of functions, where each pair of neighbors have 15 shared variables.
 Thus, the size of the global problem is $200 * 60-120 * 15 =10200$ dimensions.

+In the benchmark of NDO, the global objective function $F$ is a sum of local objective functions.
+$$F = \sum _ {i=1}^{n} f _ i$$

-The type of elementary functions includes Elliptic, Schwefel and Rosenbrock.
+The type of local objective functions includes Elliptic-variant, Schwefel-variant and Rosenbrock-variant.
 Functions F1-F3, F7-F9, F13-F15 are homogeneous functions, and Functions F4-F6, F10-F12, F16-F18 are heterogeneous functions.

-The definition of local objective functions are described in Table S1 in the supplementary material.
-To be specific, $|S _ i|$ is the problem scale of $i$th agent, $\boldsymbol{x} _ i^{opt}$ is the optimum solution of subproblem $f _ i$, $T _ {osz}$ is a transformation function to create smooth local irregularities, $T _ {asy}^{0.2}$ is a transformation function to break the symmetry of functions.
-Thus, all the local objective functions are non-separable functions.

-In the benchmark of \DDOPs, the global objective function $F$ is a sum of local objective functions.
-$$F = \sum _ {i=1}^{n} f _ i$$
+Local objective functions are constructed as follows:

 ### 1. elliptic-variant